Leading the smart energy revolution

 Over the next couple of decades, the world’s energy system will be transformed almost unrecognisably by new digital technologies.
 This energy revolution will have a profound and lasting impact on both energy demand and supply, making it more connected, more reliable and – crucially – more sustainable.
 In tandem with modern technological breakthroughs, it is the requirement to decarbonise our energy usage that has become the major driver for this energy revolution.

 Achieving a cleaner, greener and more efficient energy system has become pivotal to realising a more sustainable world, though not just in the face of climate change.
-The ever-expanding global population and rapid urbanisation of our cities are set to pose additional energy-related challenges in years to come, with growing demand placing even greater stress on power networks while traditional energy sources dwindle.
+The ever-expanding global population and rapid urbanisation of our cities is set to pose additional energy-related challenges in years to come, with growing demand placing even greater stress on power networks while traditional energy sources dwindle.
 The electrification of transport and – increasingly – heating will pose a particular challenge for the generation and distribution industry.

 As a result, it has never been more important to modify and modernise our energy system to counter these universal challenges, not only by way of how energy is supplied, but also by nature of how (and when) we demand and use it.